vpenades/InteropTypes/src/InteropTypes.Graphics.PixelFormats/readme.md

 ### TODO:
 - Handle YUV and other non RGB formats
 - use System.Runtime.Intrinsics whenever possible
+- use MathF when applicable

 ### Todo, color spaces: